 - Keep blending the sunflower seeds until the cream is smooth and there are no chunks left.
 If the seeds are not completely blended, it will give the broth a grainy texture.

-- If you choose to omit the sausage, you can add a pinch of smoked paprika and ground fennel to imitate the flavor of sausage.
+- If you choose to omit the vegan sausage, you can add a pinch of smoked paprika and ground fennel to imitate the flavor.

 - If you don't like the texture of kale because it's too tough, remove the stem, and try massaging it with your hands for one minute to make it more tender.

 - You can peel the potatoes if you want to, but I usually leave them on because it's easier, you get more fiber, and the skin helps the potato to hold its shape better.

 - Medium Saucepan

 - Medium Bowl

 - 6-Quart Dutch Oven or Large Soup Pot

 - 1 lb vegan Italian sausage (I used Field Roast Italian sausages)